blitzionic/FinRL---Stock-Prediction/README.md

 ### FinRL Transformer Models ###
-Spring 2024 Project Proposal

 ### Description ###
-The objective of this project is to conduct an empirical study into the training performance of transformer models in the context of different machine learning loss functions starting with a stock prediction model from Yahoo Finance data mainly using Pytorch.
+The objective is to conduct an empirical study into the training and performance of transformer models under different loss functions.
+We leverage Yahoo Finance, Pytorch, and various machine learning modules.

 ### Goals ###
-Assess the effectiveness of employing Mean Squared Error and Mean Absolute Error as loss functions in transformers in Large Language Models.
+* Assess the effectiveness of employing Mean Squared Error and Mean Absolute Error as loss functions in transformer models.
-Evaluate the impact of Cross-Entropy Loss on transformers, for time series predictions.
+* Evaluate the impact of Cross-Entropy Loss on transformers, for time series predictions.
-Contrast and compare results processed from Long Short-Term Memory and Transformers.
+* Contrast and compare results processed from Long Short-Term Memory and Transformers.
-Establish a robust baseline model as a basis for FinAL’s reinforcement models.
+* Establish a robust baseline model as a basis for FinRL’s reinforcement models.

 ### Stack ###
 PyTorch
 Python
-R

 ### Members - under the guidance of Prof. Yanglet Xiao-Yang Liu ###
 Yun Zhe Chen (Project Lead)